 Making this tofu is divided into two parts: marinating and sauteing.

 - Press the tofu for at least 15 minutes to remove excess water.
-You can use a tofu press or place the tofu between two plates weighed down with a can or bag of dry beans.
+You can use a tofu press (this is the brand I use) or place the tofu between two plates weighed down with a can or bag of dry beans.